 Pascal is built to meet the demands of next-generation displays, including VR, ultra-high-resolution, and multiple monitors.
 The TDP for this card at stock is 250 watts but we advise you to get the 600 Watt power supply for this one as well.

-It has twin Frozer cooler design with red LEDs on the back.
-Hidden beneath the outer shell is the custom matte black PCB accompanied by this pretty beefy aluminium heatsink, intertwined with six heat pipes, which covers the whole length of the card touching every component, hence the card is a bit taller than the typical dual-slot design.
+It has a twin Frozer cooler design with red LEDs on the back.
+Hidden beneath the outer shell is the custom matte black PCB accompanied by this pretty beefy aluminum heatsink, intertwined with six heat pipes, which covers the whole length of the card touching every component, hence the card is a bit taller than the typical dual-slot design.